-Identify into which broad stakeholder grouping the stakeholders belong and what are their specific interests in the wetland, recognizing that some stakeholders may belong to more than one group (e.g. a private farmer may be the user, owner
+Identify into which broad stakeholder grouping the stakeholders belong and what are their specific interests in the wetland, recognizing that some stakeholders may belong to more than one group (e.g. a private farmer may be the user, owner and authority of the wetland).
+Possible groupings are:

-- groupings are:

-Land-users
+- Land-users

 - Land owners

 - Local land authority

 - People living adjacent to the wetland

 - Neighbours

 - Downstream water users

 - Government departments

 - NGOs working in the area.